Marc Saner

-Marc Saner (born 1961) is a Full Professor at the University of Ottawa, Canada and Departmental Science Advisor to Natural Resources Canada.
+Marc Saner (born 1961) is a Full Professor at the University of Ottawa, Canada.
+From 2022 to 2025, he served as Departmental Science Advisor to Natural Resources Canada.

 Education

 Saner studied biology at the University of Basel, Switzerland (PhD, 1991) and philosophy at Carleton University, Canada (MA 1999).

 Career

 Upon completion of his doctorate, he served as a regulatory scientist at the Pest Management Regulatory Agency.
 He then obtained a graduate degree in philosophy and became the Managing Director of the Ethics and Policy Issues Centre (EPIC) at Carleton University.

-He served as a Director at the Institute on Governance from 2003-2006 and as the Executive Vice-President and Director of Assessments at the Council of Canadian Academies (CCA) from 2006-2007 and the Executive Director of the Regulatory Governance Initiative at the School of Public Policy and Administration at Carleton University from 2008-2010.
+He served as a Director at the Institute on Governance from 2003 to 2006 and as the Executive Vice-President and Director of Assessments at the Council of Canadian Academies (CCA) from 2006 to 2007 and the Executive Director of the Regulatory Governance Initiative at the School of Public Policy and Administration at Carleton University from 2008 to 2010.

 In 2010, Marc Saner became the Inaugural Director of the Institute for Science, Society and Policy (ISSP) at the University of Ottawa.
-He developed the ISSP from 2010-2015 and established a network of fellows, advisors and faculty, as well as the institute's first graduate program.
+He developed the ISSP from 2010 to 2015 and established a network of fellows, advisors and faculty, as well as the institute's first graduate program.
+From 2018 to 2024, he was Chair of the Department of Geography, Environment and Geomatics.
+From 2022 to 2025, he served part-time as Departmental Science Advisor to Natural Resources Canada.

-He is currently a professor at the University of Ottawa, where he chairs the Department of Geography, Environment and Geomatics.
-He also serves part-time as Departmental Science Advisor to Natural Resources Canada.
+He is currently a professor at the University of Ottawa, Department of Geography, Environment and Geomatics.